apache/nuttx/configs/samv71-xult/README.txt

     Configures the NuttShell (nsh) located at examples/nsh.
     NOTES:

+    1. The serial console is configured by default for use with and Arduino serial shield (UART3).
+You will need to reconfigure if you will to use a different U[S]ART.

-    1. Default stack sizes are large and should really be tuned to reduce the RAM footprint:
+    2. Default stack sizes are large and should really be tuned to reduce the RAM footprint:

          CONFIG_ARCH_INTERRUPTSTACK=2048